dbulla/gravity-doodle/README.md

 Change the "Movement" setting from fixed to wandering, and the planets start to move with random initial velocities:
 ![images/Screenshot_3.png](images/Screenshot_3.png)

+Notes:
-You can change the number of rays by changing the "Number of Rays" spinner.
+- You can change the number of rays by changing the "Number of Rays" spinner.
 Too few doesn't look as cool, too many gets cluttered when there are a lot of planets.
+- You can hide the control panel by clicking on the screen with the cmd/windows held down.
+Do this with "Full Screen" mode, and it'll fill your entire screen.